Bloat in dogs, also called Canine Gastric Dilatation-Volvulus. It is second only to cancer as a killer of dogs.

 In a study conducted by the Purdue University Research Group, large breeds were found to be at the highest risk for bloat.

-This is especially true for those breeds that are deep chested such as Great Danes, St. Bernards, German Shepherds, and Greyhounds.
+This is especially true for those large or giant breeds that have deep chest and/or narrow chests such as Great Danes, St. Bernards, German Shepherds, and Greyhounds.

 However, any dog can develop bloat which can strike within minutes.

-Exercising heavily just after eating is another common cause of bloat in dogs.
+Exercising heavily just after eating is another common cause of bloat.

 Infographic credit: PetCare